Uberspace/lab/source/guide_etherpad.rst

 Take a deeper look into the ``~/etherpad/settings.json``, you still might want to adjust the title or the welcoming text of new created pads.
 If you want to use plugins, you will also need to set up a admin account there.

-You can also personalize the look of your installation by including custom css- oder js-files.
+You can also personalize the look of your installation by including custom css- or js-files.
 See `Custom static files`_ in the documentation for further information.

 **Important**: You need to place your custom-files in ``~/etherpad/node_modules/ep_etherpad-lite/static/custom`` **not** ``~/etherpad/static/custom`` for being recognized by your installation.